Last Updated on 05/10/2023 by secretmoona

 Where to buy the JR Pass

-Until 2020, it was only possible to purchase the Japan Rail Pass from the country of origin.
+Until 2020, purchasing the Japan Rail Pass from the country of origin was only possible.
 Before, people used to buy the pass and deliver it to homes.
 However, tourists can now purchase the pass wherever they are, even in Japan.
-Having said that, you must still justify your eligibility with a tourist visa.
+You must still justify your eligibility with a tourist visa.

-To buy a pass, you will need to buy online via the Japan Railway website via an accredited travel agency.
-Your location doesn’t matter now as you can be in your country or Japan and have the pass delivered to your first Japan hotel.
+To buy a pass, you must buy online via the Japan Railway website via an accredited travel agency.
+Your location doesn’t matter now as you can be in your country or Japan and deliver the pass to your first Japan hotel.
 Please note that when you purchase the pass directly at a JR ticket office in Japan, there will be an extra cost, as shown above.

-Once you are satisfied that you qualify for the pass, make your purchase via your preferred retailer.
-You will receive an Exchange Order, which you will need to exchange for the actual pass when you are ready to travel.
-The voucher is available for three months, at which point it will become void.
+Once you are satisfied that you qualify for the pass, purchase via your preferred retailer.
+You will receive an Exchange Order, which you must exchange for the actual pass when you are ready to travel.
+The voucher is available for three months, which will become void.
 So, be sure to exchange the voucher within that time.

 I always buy my JR Pass on the official JR Pass official site JRPass.com.